Search

 About me

 I am an Assistant Professor at Rutgers University in the Edward J. Bloustein School of Planning and Public Policy.
-I was formerly a NIA Postdoctoral Fellow with the Population Studies Center at the University of Michigan and completed my Ph.D. in Public Policy at Cornell University in 2021, with a concentration in Sociology and minor in Demography.
+Formerly, I was a NIA Postdoctoral Fellow with the Population Studies Center at the University of Michigan and completed my Ph.D. in Public Policy at Cornell University in 2021.

-The main areas of my scholarship examine the health care safety net—specifically the Community Health Center program and Medicaid—as well as federal place-based policies, which target areas of concentrated disadvantage.
+My primary line of research focuses on the Community Health Center (CHC) program, which has provided free or reduced-cost primary care to underserved populations since the War on Poverty.
+Relatedly, another area of my research examines the growth and impact of federal place-based policies, which target areas of concentrated disadvantage.
 I also study the demographic connections between family, gender, race/ethnicity, and public policy.

 You can view my CV here.